Llandudno F.C.: History

 Football in Llandudno dates back to 1878 when the club was originally known as Gloddaeth Rovers for around a decade.
 Gloddaeth Rovers were then replaced by Llandudno Swifts as the towns' main club.
 Following the demise of Swifts in 1901, a new club, Llandudno Amateurs were formed.

 The club was formed for the purpose of providing activity for cricketers during their close season.
 A full international, Wales v Ireland, was played on the "council field" in 1898.
 Llandudno were founder members of the Welsh National League (North) in 1921 and were champions in 1923 and League Cup winners in 1930.
 The club won the North Wales Combination FA Cup in 1926 and the North Wales Amateur Cup in 1929.
 Controversy struck the club in 1931 when the FAW instructed them to play in East Wales, which Llandudno refused and were suspended.

 Llandudno were founder members of the Welsh League North in 1935 and remained in the league until war broke out in 1939 and then rejoined in 1945 and stayed until 1974.
 Llandudno were league champions in 1936 and repeated the feat the following season.
 In addition the club won the North Wales Amateur Cup in 1948 and 1962, the Alves Cup in 1951 and the Cookson Cup in 1965.

-The club was re-formed and renamed Llandudno Football Club in 1988.
+In 1966, Llandudno Amateurs were formed, splitting off from Llandudno Town.
+In 1970, Amateurs were Vale of Conwy Football League champions.
+As a result they were promoted to the Welsh League North.

+Llandudno Town folded in 1976, leaving Amateurs as the main club in the town.
+The name was briefly revived when Llandudno Swifts renamed in 1979, but they folded in December of that year, withdrawing from the Welsh League North.

+In 1987, Llandudno Amateurs adopted their current name of Llandudno Football Club.